UwUnsaac/Ecommerce-Artifacts/README.md

   </a>
 </p>

-Since we are from an Latino American university you have to know that our work was originally made in Spanish, so the website is in Spanish too.
+Since we are from an Latin American university you have to know that our work was originally made in Spanish, so the website is in Spanish too.

 You can see the web application in production [here](https://e-commerce-uwunsaac.herokuapp.com).